-For much of the 1990s I assumed you’ve couldn’t go up the Leaning Tower of Pisa … because you couldn’t go up the Leaning Tower of Pisa!
-It’s only now after a recent trip there that I realise it was just closed between 1990 and 2001 for maintenance work in an attempt to reduce its lean, which at the time was 5.5°.
-So now, 14 years after the works’ completion the lean is a far less “leany” 3.97° and since December 2001 tourists have once again been able to climb up it.
+For much of the 1990s I didn’t realise you can actually go up the Leaning Tower of Pisa.
+Because previously you couldn’t go up the Leaning Tower of Pisa!
+It’s only now after a recent trip there that I realise it was just closed between 1990 and 2001 for maintenance work in an attempt to reduce its lean.
+At the time this was 5.5°.
+Now, 14 years after the works’ completion the lean is a far less “leany” 3.97°.
+Since December 2001 tourists have once again been able to climb up it.
 And you can climb up it too!

 We bought our tower tickets for €18 each from the official site at http://www.opapisa.it/en/tickets/buy/ which releases them 20 days in advance.
 This gave us a far better time selection throughout the day compared to sites like http://www.towerofpisa.org/tickets/ who additionally add on a cheeky €10 booking fee!
 Our €18 choice included entry to the Cathedral too.

-As you climb up be sure to check out the worn white marble steps which must have had millions of feet walk over them to erode them like this since its construction begun back in 1173.
-Once at the top I was surprised to see a round open roof rather than a flat domed roof of some sort.
+As you climb up be sure to check out the worn white marble steps.
+They must have had millions of feet walk over them to erode them since its construction begun back in 1173.
+Once at the top I was surprised to see a round open roof rather than a flat domed one.
 I didn’t even realise they had 7 bells at the top (one for each note of the musical major scale).
 One of which scared the living skylights out of an Indian family posing right next to it as it struck 12.

-A few shots you don’t see that often are of the base of the tower and of its exposed open top half so make sure you take photos of both while remembering to chill out 251 steps up in the air as well.
-Grateful that the tower didn’t fall down at some point in the past, wasn’t targeted with an artillery strike when the US army found out the Germans were possibly using it as an observation post during WWII, and finally that it’s now open to the public once more. 🙂
+A few rarer photos are of the base of the tower and its exposed open top half.
+Make sure you take photos of both while remembering to chill out 251 steps up in the air.
+Be grateful that the tower didn’t fall down at some point in the past.
+That the US army didn’t target it during WWII when they found out Germans were possibly using it as an observation post.
+Finally that it’s now open to the public once more. 🙂